Combat 18: The neo-Nazi network facing a ban in Germany | DW | 05.07.2019

 "The video is new.
 This group doesn't really communicate in this form," said Hendrik Puls, researcher of the far-right scene and an academic advisor to the NSU investigative committee established by the state parliament of North Rhine-Westphalia.
 "That shows they feel they're under pressure at the moment because of the new information about the Lübcke case."

-For Puls, there is more evidence that Combat 18 is worried about state attention in the fact that one avowed neo-Nazi, Karsten H., came to police of his own accord to identify himself in a photo of a Combat 18 meeting taken in the town of Mücka, Saxony, in March of this year.
+For Puls, there is more evidence that Combat 18 is worried about state attention in the fact that one avowed neo-Nazi, Karsten H., came to police of his own accord to identify himself in a photo of a Combat 18 meeting taken in March in the town of Mücka, Saxony.
 German public broadcaster ARD had previously identified one individual in the photo as Stephan E. The fact that Karsten H. came forward to clear up the misidentification suggests that Combat 18 are keen to disassociate itself from Stephan E.

 But there is plenty of other evidence indicating that Stephan E. had contact with the group.
 A photo taken in 2002, also uncovered by Exif, shows the suspect with Stanley Röske, a man known to Germany's domestic security agency as a leading member of Combat 18.
 Exif has also published what it says are the statements of a bank account run by Röske, which show the monthly C18 membership fees.